• Skip to primary navigation

 Experts recommend adopting a dog of the opposite sex, but two dogs of the same gender can get along.
 It depends on each dog’s personality and level of dominance.

-If you decide to go ahead and get a dog of the same gender, some experts suggest bringing in a much younger dog than your current one.
+If you decide to go ahead and get a dog of the same gender, some experts suggest bringing in a much younger dog than adult dogs.

 Introducing a male puppy to a male dog will work better than introducing another older dog.
-A puppy may be less intimidating for an older dog, and he may not feel he has to protect his territory.
-But keep in mind that there is a chance for conflict as the dog ages.
+A puppy may be less intimidating for an older dog and may not feel he has to protect his territory.

 Gender isn’t the only thing that matters